-Chinese tourists are booming in overseas travel during the Spring Festival holiday, with Singapore and Thailand benefiting the most thanks to friendly visa and tourism policies.
+Chinese tourists are traveling abroad in droves during the Spring Festival holiday, with Singapore and Thailand benefiting the most thanks to their friendly visa and travel policies.

-While domestic Chinese attractions are competing fiercely to attract visitors during the Lunar New Year holiday from February 10 to 17, some overseas destinations are also joining the race by issuing friendly visa policies, according to the website of the General Office of the State Council of China.
+While domestic Chinese tourist attractions are competing fiercely to attract visitors during the Spring Festival from February 10 to 17, some overseas destinations are also joining the race by issuing friendly visa policies, according to the website of China's State Council Office.

 Among international destinations, Singapore and Thailand are considered "the countries that benefit the most" in attracting Chinese tourists, especially after the bilateral visa exemption move.